gulshancodes/scrollspy/README.md

 # Scrollspy
-Scrollspy using Intersection Observer
+#### Scrollspy using JavaScript - Intersection Observer API.

 ### [Demo Link](https://gulshancodes.github.io/scrollspy/) 🔗

-Scrollspy is used to automatically update links in a navigation list based on scroll position of the page.
+**Scrollspy** is used to automatically update the links in a navigation list based on scroll position of the page.
 <br/>

 ## Author: